grvshrma91-cloudworld/Email-Sentiment-Analyzer/README.md

 Email Sentiment Analyzer (AWS POC)

-Business Problem:
-As part of procurement and sales, we used to get hundreds of customer support emails.
-It was difficult to prioritize not satisfied customers manually and respond on time.
+Problem Statement:
+Reading and replying to customer support emails manually was slow and inconsistent in tone detection.

 Solution:
-I built a POC on AWS that:
+Created a POC on AWS using:
-- Uses S3 or SES to receive emails
+- SES to receive support emails.
-- Triggers a Lambda function on new email
+- S3 to store raw `.eml` files.
+- Lambda to extract content and run sentiment analysis.
-- Uses Comprehend to detect sentiment (Positive, Neutral, Negative)
+- Comprehend to detect emotions (Positive, Negative, etc.).
-- Sends alert via SNS for Negative/Angry emails

-Architecture Flow:
-- Customer sends support email
+- DynamoDB to store structured data like email, tone, subject.

+How It Works:
+1. Email received via AWS SES.
-- Email stored in S3 (simulated SES)
+2. Stored in S3 automatically.
-- Lambda triggers on upload
-- Comprehend analyzes email text
-- If Negative → SNS sends alert
-- All results stored in CloudWatch logs
+3. SNS triggers a Lambda.
+4. Lambda reads the email content.
+5. AWS Comprehend detects the tone.
+6. Final result saved in DynamoDB.

+Architecture Diagram:
+(see image below)

-AWS Services Used:
+Skills Used:
-S3, Lambda, Comprehend, SNS, IAM Roles, CloudWatch
+SES, S3, Lambda, Comprehend, DynamoDB, IAM Roles, SNS

-Business Value:
+Business Impact:
-- Alerts for angry customers in real-time
-- Speeds up support response
+- Automatically tags customer mood (Positive/Negative/Neutral)
-- Helps prioritize and tag incoming emails
+- Faster and more accurate